Technology Education

 COURSE CODE: MENR-11

 What does an engineer do?
 Could I make a six-figure salary?
 What would I do if I were an engineer?
 The grade 11 course develops skills, attitudes and theories developed in earlier grades.
-Engineering 11 is an applied theory class where students are presented with a design problem and asked to develop potential solutions using scientific & engineering principles.
-Students will need to work together to solve challenges and create unique solutions.
-Learn how to demonstrate teamwork and initiative in this collaborative class.
+Engineering 11 is an hands-on class where students are presented with a design problem and asked to develop potential solutions using design principles.
+Students do work individually and in teams to solve challenges and create unique solutions.
+Use your creative side to develop new ideas to existing problems.
+This is a low level introduction into design and engineering.
+Much of what is taught will serve you well no matter what your future endeavours hold.
 Students will use the design process to develop upon their ideas.
 Student’s projects may include how machines work; product design, furniture construction, and a passion project of the students’ choosing.
 There are no prerequisites for this course but it is recommended to have taken a grade 10 level ADST couse.
-For example: Woodwork 10, Power Tech 10, Electronics 10, 3D Design & Architecure 10 or Technology Explorations 10.
+For example: Woodwork 10, Power Tech 10, Electronics 10, 3D Design & Architecture 10.

 ENGINEERING 12